London, United Kingdom

-This experimental project slated for Melbourne will inhabit the former site of the royal women’s hospital and be adjacent to the University of Melbourne along the edge of the city’s central business district, Melbourne Connect is an experimental project and a community of researchers, industry, startups, SMEs, government, students, artists and Science Gallery Melbourne.
-Five connecting buildings will be realised along the circular perimeter of a central public outdoor garden, dubbed “the Oculus,” which will anchor the entire location.
-This project will be a part of one district that is part of a long-term, statewide initiative aimed at boosting the area’s economy.
+This experimental project will inhabit the former site of the Royal Women’s Hospital and be adjacent to the University of Melbourne along the edge of the city’s central business district, Melbourne Connect is an experimental project and a community of researchers, industry, startups, SMEs, government, students, artists and Science Gallery Melbourne.
+Five connecting buildings are completing construction along the circular perimeter of a central public outdoor garden, dubbed the Oculus, which will anchor the entire precinct.
+This project is part of a long-term, statewide initiative aimed at boosting the area’s economy.

 The new buildings will accommodate more than 500 academic staff and students, researchers, businesses, and start-ups to collaborate on new ideas with hopes of eventually bringing them to market.
 In addition to commercial and co-working spaces, some unique features include a fabrication laboratory, shops, cafes, a childcare center, and a “super floor” which will be dedicated exchanging ideas and hosting events.
 It will also include Science Gallery Melbourne, an exhibition and gallery space specifically aimed at 15-to-25-year-olds to explore the confluence of art and science.

 Expressive of the sustainability aspirations of the precinct, and the research being undertaken within, the façade strategy is a performance driven energy efficient responsive solution.
 Glazed façades with varying patterns.
 The Swanston Street façade features a repeated, triangular form for each panel, with adjustable coloured opaque pieces to control the amount of sunlight that shines through.
 Two buildings face Cardigan Street, one of which displays rectangular panels with neutral hues to cover the windows, while the other is scaled back and projects a subtle face.
-While the arrangement of these elements is mixed, its palette and use of colour is consistent and inspired by the central garden, using a series of red, ochre, and terracotta-hued bricks.
+While the arrangement of these elements is mixed, its palette and use of colour are consistent and inspired by the central garden, using a series of red, ochre, and terracotta-hued bricks.